 TABLE OF CONTENT

-What information about the parents, students, and the Tutors do we collect?
+What information about parents, students, and tutors do we collect?

 How do we use this information?

 We use all the information we have to help us provide, support and improve our services.
 We use the information collected from you for one or more of the following purposes:

 To create and update your account and profile;